 Second, most clinical studies offer free care and might even provide financial compensation or travel-related expenses in exchange for participation.
 This is very important to patients who have limited health care options due to financial restrictions.

-Lastly, patients know that they are making a difference in developing new technologies which might revolutionize the treatment industry.
+Finally, patients know that they are making a difference in developing new technologies which might revolutionize the treatment industry.
 They are also privy to experience the possible benefits of these new treatments long before the general public.

-Clinical studies are almost always conducted by the manufacturer or developer of the proposed treatment.
+Back pain clinical studies are almost always conducted by the manufacturer or developer of the proposed treatment.
 Sometimes the study is set up in a manner which will give inaccurate results to support the effectiveness of the proposed treatment.
 All companies want their products and services to rate well in clinical studies and some will do whatever it takes to weigh the odds in their favor.

 Patients must also be cautious, since many of these products and procedures are not perfected.
 There may be health risks and long-term complications from experimenting with unproven treatments.
 Patients are often asked to sign a waiver limiting their legal recourse if some unexpected and unfortunate health concerns develop.

-Finally, patients might also be given a control group or placebo treatment.
+Patients might also be given a control group or placebo treatment.
 They might endure a loss of time and a built up expectation of a cure while only receiving a literal or figurative sugar pill.

-You must weigh both the positives and the potential negatives before agreeing to become part of a clinical study research project.
+You must weigh both the positives and the potential negatives before agreeing to become part of a back pain clinical study research project.
 Depending on your pain conditions, as well as your life circumstances, a clinical study might just be a new found hope for pain relief.

 Make sure to understand all the risks and benefits before commencing the study.
 Talk to the coordinators and make sure that the treatment will be appropriate for your condition.
 If you do decide to participate, know that you will be making a difference in helping not only yourself, but also possibly creating a new therapy which might aid millions of other suffering patients just like you.